Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Numerical Results

 \subsection{Degrees of Freedom}

-Fig. \ref{pict6} illustrates the outage performance with respect to a given range of target rate requirements for 16 and 64 antennas at the relay/BS, respectively.
-We observe that for the same inner alternating projections iterations, the gap between the uplink and downlink rate for hybrid architectures changes with the number of antennas.
-As we conclude so far, the rate performances improves with the number of iterations of alternating projections, however, this improvement is also limited by the number of antennas.
-In fact, the number of antennas are shared between providing spatial multiplexing gain (sustain enough number of spatial streams) and SI cancellation.
-If the number of antennas is low, then there is not enough degree of freedom to perfectly eliminate the SI and hence the alternating projections routine (length of iterations) becomes useless, i.e., increasing $N_{\text{inner}}$ does not bring any further enhancement.
-The 64 antennas setting which provides enough degree of freedom provides not only the spectral efficiency (multiplexing gain) but also perfectly cancel the SI which is observed by the complete matching between the uplink and downlink rates.
+Fig. \ref{pict6} illustrates outage probability vs. spectral efficiency for 16 and 64 antennas at the relay/BS.
+For the same number of inner alternating projection iterations, the gap between uplink and downlink rates for hybrid architectures changes with the number of antennas.
+As we conclude so far, the rate performance improves with the number of iterations of alternating projections; however, this improvement is also limited by the number of antennas.
+The antennas are shared between providing spatial multiplexing gain (sustaining enough spatial streams) and SI cancellation.
+If the number of antennas is too low, there is not enough DoF to eliminate the SI, and hence, the alternating projections routine becomes useless because increasing $N_{\text{inner}}$ does not bring any further improvement.
+The 64-antenna setting, which has enough degrees of freedom, provides not only the spectral efficiency (multiplexing gain) but also perfectly cancels the SI which is observed by the complete match between the uplink and downlink rates.